RNSG: A Range-Aware Graph Index for Efficient Range-Filtered Approximate Nearest Neighbor Search: Range-aware Relative Neighborhood Graph

-The following theorem shows that for any two nodes $x$ and $y$ in RRNG, there exists a monotone path from $x$ to $y$. \begin{theorem}[Monotonic Searchability Property] Given a dataset \( D \) in a metric space with distance function \( \delta \), let \( G = (V, E) \) be an RRNG constructed over \( D \) as defined in Definition~\ref{def:rrng}.
+\revRone{The following theorem shows that for any two nodes $x$ and $y$ in RRNG, there exists a path from $x$ to $y$ whose distance to the target $y$ strictly decreases at every step.} \begin{theorem}[Monotonic Searchability Property] Given a dataset \( D \) in a metric space with distance function \( \delta \), let \( G = (V, E) \) be an RRNG constructed over \( D \) as defined in Definition~\ref{def:rrng}.
 Then, for any two distinct nodes \( x, y \in V \), there exists a monotonic path from $x$ to $y$ in $G$, along which the distance to $y$ strictly decreases at every step. \end{theorem}